top of page

 Creating opportunities

 DIMH has endeavored to respond to the housing needs of the homeless community, creating opportunities for highly-affordable rental housing to which shelter residents may move once they have a steady income.
 Two buildings are owned by DIMH.
-Walt Bagley Hall (see the photo in the paragraph above) is a former office building with room for 25 men, while Interfaith Crossing (see the photo here) is a former motel that houses 18.
+Walt Bagley Hall (photo below) is a former office building with room for 25 men, while Interfaith Crossing is a former motel that houses 18.
 Four single-family houses are leased to provide additional accommodation to groups of three to five men.

 03